5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	- `#PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0,0x0)` &rarr; Disabled device-id spoof for the Intel I-225V. &rarr; Only required when running macOS Catalina!
 Delete the `#` to enable it.
 Requires `Kernel/Patch` as well.
 [Read this](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225_stock_vs_cstmfw.md#readme) for getting the Intel(R) I225-V Ethernet Controller to work on different versions of macOS.
 	- `#PciRoot(0x0)/Pci(0x2,0x0)` &rarr; Disabled Framebuffer for using the iGPU for driving a monitor.
 Delete the `#` to enable it.
 	- `PciRoot(0x0)/Pci(0x1F,0x3)` &rarr; Settings for on-board audio.
 Also contains the Layout-id
-	- `PciRoot(0x0)/Pci(0x2,0x0)` &rarr; Headless Framebuffer for using a discrete GPU for display and the iGPU for computational tasks
+	- `PciRoot(0x0)/Pci(0x2,0x0)` &rarr; Headless Framebuffer for using a discrete GPU for display and the iGPU for computational tasks.

 5. **Kernel/Add** Section.
 The following Kexts are disabled by default since I don't know which CPU, GPU, Hard Disk and SMBIOS you will be using:

 	- `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 Create your own CPUFriendDataProvider with [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) as explained [**here**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/Optimizing_CPU_Power_%20Management.md), replace the existing one and enable both
 	- `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 	- `FeatureUnlock`: see comments for details
+	- `RestrictEvents`:
-	- `RestrictEvents`: Only required when using `MacPro7,1` SMBIOS.
-Needs `revpatch=auto` boot-arg to disable Warning about unpopulated RAM slots.
+		- Required when using `MacPro7,1` SMBIOS.
+Needs `revpatch=auto` boot-arg &rarr; Disables warnings about unpopulated RAM slots.
+		- Required to enable the `VMM-x86_64` so OTA updates work when `SecureBootModel` is  set to `Disabled` (necessary when using NVIDIA Kepler Cards in macOS 12+).
 	- `AppleALC.kext`: Slimmed version which only contains Layout `17`

 6. **Kernel/Quirks**: If your BIOS does not provide the option to disable CFG Lock, either update it or enable `AppleXcpmCfgLock` instead.
 In this case you also need to enable RestrictEvents.kext to the